petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 `--concurrency` defines the number of files to download in parallel (up to 10,000).

-Here's an example of using multiple switches:
+Here's an example using multiple switches:

 ```bash
 lcp backup download --backupId [ID] --doclib --concurrency 500
 ```

-The optimal number of files to download concurrently varies depending on your system and network specifications.
+The optimal number of files to download concurrently depends on your system and network specifications.
 The `--concurrency` flag only affects downloads for the document library because the database is downloaded as a single file.

 ## Uploading Backups via the CLI Tool